 Reductions in the cost of broadband packages expected following landing of the fibre optic cable will lead to lower revenue from service tax.
 This has been incorporated in forecasts from January 2023 when a new telecoms contract is in place.
 The signing of the contract with PASH Global to implement the Energy Strategy goal of achieving 100% of energy production through renewable sources may help to reduce electricity prices on the Island which will reduce costs and increase profit for businesses who invest in renewable energy.
 However, importation of diesel is likely to reduce, affecting revenues from import duty.
 This is likely to have an effect on tax revenues, but until the details of the associated savings and effect on bills is known, it would not be prudent to build this into the forecast.

 As a result of these uncertainties a low, medium and high revenue forecast has been developed and illustrated in a Fan Chart.
-More detail on the low, medium and high forecasts is included in Section 8.

 Figure 1: High, Medium and Low Revenue Estimates

 COVID-19